RenshengJi/blog/Interview/English.md

 ## 家乡

-My hometown, Qinyuan, is located in the southeast of Shanxi Province.
-It has very fresh air and a very pleasant environment.
-It has been named one of the "Top Ten Small Cities for Deep Breathing" in the country.
-Welcome!
+My hometown, Qinyuan, is located in the southeast of Shanxi Province, known for its clean air and beautiful surroundings.
+It has been recognized as one of the top ten small cities in the country for its fresh air quality. welcome!

-# 家庭
+## 家庭

-My family has a harmonious atmosphere.
-My father is a government worker and my mother is a middle school teacher.
-They value education, but they don't give me much pressure.
+My family has a peaceful environment.
+My dad works for the government and my mom is a teacher at a middle school.
+They prioritize education but don't put too much pressure on me.
+I appreciate their supportive guidance.

+## 最喜欢的课程

+My favorite course is image processing because it has given me insight into traditional techniques like image coloring and interpolation that were used prior to the popularity of machine learning.

+## 你的优点是什么，性格

+My strengths are being calm, able to analyze failures when facing setbacks rather than being sad; and being able to think of solutions calmly when encountering difficulties instead of getting lost.

+## 为什么选择我们学校

+Through my internship at the automation institute, I found that the academic atmosphere here is very good, with many excellent teachers and students.

+## 参加比赛的情况

+I mainly took part in the Robomaster competition and led the vision&algorithm team, Here, I have learned a lot of knowledge, including machine learning, computer vision, and robotics; at the same time, I have also made many like-minded friends.

+## 介绍一下你的学校

+My school is Tianjin University, also known as “Tian Da”.
+It was originally Beiyang University, the first modern university in China that led the way for modern higher education in the country.